LAB MANAGER

 RECENT LAB ALUMNI

-* if you are an alum and would like to update or add your information, please e-mail Dr. Solomon
+* if you are an alum and would like to update or add your information, please e-mail the lab manager.

 Sophie Charles, former lab manager; current PhD student at the SAMC Lab